-In the pie chart of foods that define Miami, Haitian and Carribean both deserve a massive slice.
-And Little Haiti - as you might have guessed - is the epicenter of those foods.
+In the pie chart of foods that define Miami, Haitian and Caribbean both deserve a massive slice.
+And Little Haiti (as you might have guessed) is the epicenter of those foods.
 The oxtail and jerk chicken here are resources to be cherished like precious stones or perfectly-fitting pants.
-But this huge neighborhood is hiding a lot more delicious things worth your time, like a BYOB rotisserie chicken spot and a cheesy empanada we’d like to nominate for president of empanadas.
-You can find that and more in these 16 Little Haiti restaurants.
+But this huge neighborhood is hiding a lot more delicious things worth your time, like a cheesy empanada we’d like to nominate for president of empanadas.
+You can find that and more in these Little Haiti restaurants.

 It doesn’t take a detective to figure out that Fiorito is an Argentinian spot.
 Their logo incorporates Diego Maradona’s jersey number and the very good menu includes quite a lot of beef.
 But you don’t have to just eat red meat here.
 They also have some tasty octopus, butternut squash soup, and quite possibly our favorite empanada in town.
 It’s called the empanada de choclo, and it’s a circular little disk filled with a stretchy center of cheese and sweet corn.
 Order it.

 Piman Bouk is an essential stop for anyone looking to get into Haitian food.
 It’s located right in the heart of Little Haiti, with a simple setup inside of wooden tables, low ceilings, and an air-conditioning unit that could use an update.
 But you can cool down with a soursop juice while you look over the menu, which reads like a greatest hits of Haitian food.
-The fried goat, oxtail, stewed pork—it’s all good—so maybe come with a couple friends who are down to split things.
+The fried goat, oxtail, stewed pork—it’s very good—so maybe come with a couple friends who are down to split things.
 Just a head’s up: it’s cash only.